Beagle colors are defined by each registration association, and so vary from

 Tan and White (so close to Lemon that I'm

-using the same pictures temporarily)
+using some of the same pictures temporarily)

 Comparison of birth colors to their 6-week colors, above.